shreevatsa/site/_posts/2018-04-04-always-be-writing.md

 ## Proving that a number is prime

-Imagine I am trying to convince you that a particular (large) number is **composite** (i.e. not a prime number) — that you are the “customer” and I am trying to “sell” you a composite number.[^fncustomer]
+Imagine I am trying to convince you that a particular (large) number is **composite** (i.e. not a prime number).
+To make this more vivid, imagine that you are the “customer” and I am trying to “sell” you a composite number.[^fncustomer]

 [^fncustomer]: This useful image of a “customer” and a “seller” comes from Pratt's paper, mentioned later.